AiyTheAnlyst/URBAN-PLUS-BRAND/README.md

  For data visualization

   ##  FINDINGS AND INSIGHTS
- - Master Category Ranking: The analysis reviews that personal care is the most ranked master category.
+ - **Master Category Ranking**: The analysis reviews that personal care is the most ranked master category.
-- Usage of product across each season: We observed a distinct usage of products based on seasons.
+- **Usage of product across each season**: We observed a distinct usage of products based on seasons.
-- Top 10 sub categories: The analysis reviews the top 10 subcategories of the company and fosters a better decisions making.
+- **Top 10 sub categories**: The analysis reviews the top 10 subcategories of the company and fosters a better decisions making.
-- Product collections: Certain product collections stood out for themselves and we observed that we sold more women wears.
+- **Product collections**: Certain product collections stood out for themselves and we observed that we sold more women wears.

  ## RECOMMENDATION
  Urban Plus Brand should capitalize on the popularity of personal